solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 containers to keep the application, API, and data contained in the same resource.

-To implement this deployment, reference the [Migrate to Azure Container Instances (ACI)] article.
-This article serves the Laravel app and PostgreSQL database containers on ACI.
-It also utilizes an Azure File Share to persist data.

-![This image demonstrates a deployment to Azure Container Instances.]

 ## App Service Containers

 Developers can extend the benefits of App Service, like scalability,